mariusmym/PCB_ChristmasTree/README.md

  ## About the PCB

 - Please be aware when you order the PCB.
 The PCB is designed for a **thickness of 1.2mm**.If you want to use SMD leds you need to order the PCB with a **1.2mm thickness** , otherwise you won't be able to solder the LEDs.
-If you plan to use regular LEDs and you want a 1.6 mm thick PCB, you have to adjust **the width of that middle cuts** (where PCBs interconnect with eachother and make it 1.6mm in width as well).
+If you plan to use regular LEDs and you want a 1.6 mm thick PCB, you have to adjust **the width of those middle cuts** (where PCBs interconnect with eachother and make them 1.6mm as well).

 ![8](https://user-images.githubusercontent.com/33284097/145671972-7d71fac2-ec73-46ed-a595-982298f65a97.jpeg)